liftr-framework/core/README.md

-# liftr-core
+# @liftr/core

-Liftr core provides essential functionality for the Liftr framework.
+Provides essential functionality for the Liftr framework.

 ## Installation